-- Grade A: Golden Colour with Delicate Taste
+Grade A: Golden Colour with Delicate Taste

-- Grade A: Dark Colour with Robust Taste
+Grade C: Dark Colour with Robust Taste

-- Grade A: Very Dark with Strong Taste
+Grade D: Very Dark with Strong Taste

 Usually the lighter the colour means that the syrup contains a higher level of water.
 During the winter the sap is gathered by tapping Sugar Maples to collect sap.
-The sap is then gathered and boiled down to remove the water content and produce syrup.
+The sap is then gathered and boiled down to remove the water content and produce a syrup.
 The harder the boiling process, the darker the syrup.
-There are also Syrups on the market that have very little content of real Maple Syrup and are nearly completely made up of artificial sweeteners and other synthetic means to recreate the Maple taste.
+There are also syrups on the market that have very little content of real Maple Syrup and are almost completely made up of artificial sweeteners and other synthetic means to recreate the Maple taste.

 Used to sweeten or add taste to desserts, baked goods, breakfasts and hot drinks.